Temple of Rock

-Temple of Rock is an album by the German guitarist Michael Schenker.
+Temple of Rock is an album by the German guitarist Michael Schenker, released in Japan on 7 September 2011, in Europe on 23 September 2011, and in North America on 11 November 2011.
 Schenker's tour for the record had setlists with few tracks from the album, being primarily composed of UFO songs, older solo band material, and Scorpions songs.